mehulagg/gitlab/doc/administration/operations/ssh_certificates.md

 > [Available in](https://gitlab.com/gitlab-org/gitlab-foss/-/merge_requests/19911) GitLab
 > Community Edition 11.2.

-GitLab's default SSH authentication requires users to upload their SSH public keys before they can use the SSH transport.
+The GitLab default SSH authentication requires users to upload their SSH public keys before they can use the SSH transport.

 In centralized (e.g. corporate) environments this can be a hassle